cloudmesh-community/book/chapters/cloud/chameleon/heat.md

-This limitation was already apparent in our NFS share appliance: this is why the server instance exports the file system to all bare-metal instances on Chameleon, because it doesnot know which specific IP addresses are allocated to the clients.
+This limitation was already apparent in our NFS share appliance: this is why the server instance exports the file system to all bare-metal instances on Chameleon, because it does not know which specific IP addresses are allocated to the clients.

 This limitation is even more important if the deployment is not